Bilal Mehsud

-Bilal Mehsud (born 7 September 1995) is a Pakistani professional boxer who is currently the Pakistan Super Light champion.
+Muhammad Bilal Mehsud (born 7 September 1995) is a Pakistani professional boxer who is currently the Pakistan Lightweight And Super Lightweight champion.

 Early life

 Bilal Mehsud was born on 7 September 1995 in South Waziristan, Pakistan.

 Professional boxing

 Early career

 On 30 November 2017, Bilal made his debut against Muhammad Shakir Mehmood Khan which Bilal won by knockout.
 In his second match, Bilal defeated Naseem Khan by knockout, then Iftikhar Ahmad.
 Asad Ullah and Amin Ul Haq were also defeated by Bilal Mehsud.

 First international opponent

 On 20 July 2019, the Pakistan super lightweight champion Bilal Mehsud faced the WBC Asia Silver Super Light Champion Giesler AP.
 Their match ended in a tie.
 However Bilal said that he knocked out Giesler twice in the fifth and sixth rounds and this was an unfair match.
 He wrote a letter to WBC for a rematch.

 2020 fights

-On 9 February 2020, Bilal faced Hujjatullah Zulfiqar.
-Bilal won the match.
-On 3 October 2020, Afghani boxer Amin Ul Haq had a rematch against Bilal.
-However Amin was again defeated by Bilal.
-On 31 October 2020, Bilal defeated Haroon Khan by technical knockout.
+On 9 February 2020, Bilal faced Hujjatullah Zulfiqar and emerged victorious.
+On 3 October 2020, Bilal had a rematch with Afghani boxer Amin Ul Haq, once again defeating him.
+Later that month, on 31 October 2020, Bilal defeated Haroon Khan by technical knockout.